marcengeler/Behavioral_Cloning_P3/writeup.md

 If I manouvered the car to the side of the bridge, it was now able to navigate back to the center, a behavior which couldn't be observed before.

-The larger training dataset 32000 images instead of 16000 images, also meant, that overfitting would be less of an issue, and that training for more than 10 epochs may improve the validation loss.
+The larger training dataset 38000 images instead of 16000 images, also meant, that overfitting would be less of an issue, and that training for more than 10 epochs may improve the validation loss.
 To test this assumption the model was trained for 20 epochs instead of 10.
+Also due to increased training time, I thought of reducing the model size a bit, in order to reduce overfitting even more.

 ![alt text][val_loss_5]